Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

-Operator runs the database-outcome sync in rtq-content -> sync inventories every top-level UUID and all four review targets -> review-store resolves only exact UUID + side + state matches -> rtq-content applies the current transition policy -> dry-run reports, or apply edits, canonical content and companion review fields
+Operator runs the database-outcome sync in rtq-content -> sync inventories every top-level UUID and all four review targets -> Not Applicable image targets are excluded from outcome resolution -> review-store resolves only exact UUID + side + state matches -> rtq-content applies the current transition policy -> dry-run reports, or apply edits, canonical content and companion review fields